Getting to Maker Faire

 Crossroads Parking Lot (BLUE LINE)1875 S. Grant St, San Mateo

-Shuttle buses will pick up at the central roundabout shown below.
+Shuttle buses will pick up at the central roundabout.

 TRANSPORTATION FOR THOSE WITH A MOBILITY DISABILITY

 ADA Alternative Transportation

 Take Caltrain or BART to the faire!
 You can ride the free ADA shuttles from the Millbrae Station.

 SamTrans offers paratransit service for those with disabilities that cannot independently use regular service.
 Find out if the RediWheels service is for you by calling 650-508-6241 for a prearranged trip.